Table of Contents[Hide][Show]

 Legend says that to find a solution to the seating problem, the Sisters of the Chapel made a plea to St. Joseph, the patron saint of carpenters.
-In answer to the Sisters’ prayer, a man appeared at the Chapel with a donkey and a toolbox looking for work.
+In answer to the Sisters’ prayers, a man appeared at the Chapel with a donkey and a toolbox looking for work.
 The carpenter completed the staircase, then vanished without pay or thanks.
 After searching for the man (an ad even ran in the local newspaper) and finding no trace of him, some concluded that he was St. Joseph himself, having come in answer to the Sisters’ prayers.

 The design was innovative for the time and some of the design considerations still perplex experts today.
 The staircase has two 360 degree turns and no visible means of support.
 Questions also surround the number of stair risers relative to the height of the choir loft and about the types of wood and other materials used in the stairway’s construction.

-Where to stay in Santa Fe
+10. Where to Stay in Santa Fe with Kids

 We recommend family-owned Inn of the Governors in downtown Santa Fe.
 The Inn of the Governors is within walking distance to many local shops, restaurants and other attractions.